physixpro/gotham-frontend/README.md

 2. pass that currenlty edited user state to the <EditForm /> via props.

 3. Receive the currently edited user props in the <EditForm />

+1/26/2021

+props is the ability to pass state around from one component to another.

+*Info in one component that another component needs*

+Rules for passing props -

+1) You can only pass props from a parent component to a child component.